thuctran289/ExercisesInC/reflections/reflection1.md

 about how that worked out.
-As a result, I ended up as the network person for the client side of the program which I am happy about, but I'm worried that the other people in my group who want to learn it won't get as much opportunity to pick it up..
+As a result, I ended up as the network person for the client side of the program which I am happy about, but I'm worried that the other people in my group who want to learn it won't get as much opportunity to pick it up.
 I think that moving forward we are going to try to stay more synchronized w.r.t. things by doing more pair-programming meetings and trying to document code better.